IB: 33 points overall with Three HL subjects at 655

 The modules you take will develop your understanding of psychology’s everyday applications, such as studies of people at work and the rationale for and use of psychological tests.

 You'll have the opportunity to develop your own particular interests by choosing from a wide range of specialist modules, and will carry out a research project on a subject on a cognitive neuroscience-related topic of your choice with guidance and support from a supervisor.
 This allows you to apply the many skills you have learned throughout the programme to define and address new questions.

 This modular system allows considerable flexibility of choice in your final year when you can tailor your study according to your particular interests and ultimate aims.
 You will choose six option modules, with at least four modules on topics relating to neuroscience.
 Your final year research dissertation will be on a neuroscience topic supervised by an expert in the field.
 The precise list changes year by year (for example, a new member of staff may add a module).
 The current full list of modules offered by the department can be found below.

-At level 4, you will take introductory modules covering the main topics within psychology.
+In Year 1 you will take introductory modules covering the main topics within psychology.
 You will also receive practical training in the principles, methods and techniques of psychological research.

 |The Psychology of the Person||15 credits|

 |Biological and Comparative Approaches to Psychology||15 credits|